bcwood/alaskahikesearch-11ty/hikes/winner-creek.md

 submittedBy: Jacob and April Champness
 rating: 3
 difficultyRating: Easy
 difficultyDescription:
 connectedHikes:
   - Upper Winner Creek Trail
 milesOneWay: 4.0
 milesFromAnchorage: 45.0
 directionsFromAnchorage: in the town of Girdwood
 elevationGain: 1600
 seasonDescription: May to November
 mapFilename: winner-creek-trail-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: winner-creek-trail-5
 attachments:
   - slug: winner-creek-trail-1
     description: Forest.
 Photo by Jacob and April Champness.
   - slug: winner-creek-trail-2
     description: Tram.
 Photo by Jacob and April Champness.
   - slug: winner-creek-trail-6
     description: Creek.
 Photo by Jacob and April Champness.
   - slug: winner-creek-trail-8
     description: Sweet Pea.
 Photo by Jacob and April Champness.
   - slug: winner-creek-trail-4
     description: Falls.
 Photo by Jacob and April Champness.
   - slug: winner-creek-trail-7
     description: Creek.
 Photo by Jacob and April Champness.
 trailheads:
   - name: Alyeska Trailhead
     latitude: 60.9697352
     longitude: -149.0952829
-tags: ['hikes', 'chugach-national-forest']
+tags: ["hikes", "chugach-national-forest"]
 layout: layouts/hike.njk
 ---

-*Update: as of June 2021, the hand tram has been closed indefinitely.
-This makes the logistics of the hike somewhat more complicated than it used to be, as it can no longer be completed as a point-to-point hike.*
+_Update: as of June 2021, the hand tram has been closed indefinitely.
+This makes the logistics of the hike somewhat more complicated than it used to be, as it can no longer be completed as a point-to-point hike._

 This is a relatively easy hike through a thick, lush forest.
 There are foot bridges over several gorges that are very cool to see, and a great place for photos.